EmiraGasmi/Sentiment-Analysis-ML.Net/README.md

 Binairy Classification

-Detectes whether a review is positive or negative
+Detects whether a review is positive or negative

 Can be trained on a additional data